 - If the seller has sold the lease without the landlord’s consent (a breach of covenant in itself) then be careful not to accept payment of subsequently demanded service charges (relating to the period after the sale) from the buyer – as this will waive the right to forfeit for the past arrears.

 - If the seller or buyer has transferred the lease without serving a Notice of Assignment on the landlord then take care not to ascertain the buyer’s name and invoice and accept payment for subsequent service charges (relating to the period after the sale) from the buyer as the right to forfeit for past service charge arrears may be waived by this demand.

 - Balancing Charges – note these may correctly be the responsibility of the buyer.
-If, under the terms of the lease, they are issued on or after the date of the purchase by the buyer.
+If, under the terms of the lease, they are issued on or after the date of the purchase of the buyer.
 If they fall due after the date of the purchase then the correct party will be the buyer but careful examination of the lease will be necessary to ensure the correct payer is identified.

-Where SLC can help?
+How SLC can help